seedli/todolist/README.md

 # steps to run up this application
 Please follow the following steps to run up this application.
 ## 1. create a MySql instance
-This application is running based on a MySql database, please start a instance by using Docker at first.
+This application is running based on a MySql database, please start an instance by using Docker at first.
 ```bash
 docker network create demo-network
 docker run --name mysql --network demo-network -p 3306:3306 -e MYSQL_ROOT_PASSWORD=root -e MYSQL_DATABASE=demoDB -d mysql:8